-Eighth avenue sewers, between One Hundred and Fifth and One Hundred and Fourteenth streets, with connection to existing sewer in One Hundred and Fifth to One Hundred and Fifth and laying from One Hundred and Fifth to One Hundred and Fifty-ninth street, east of Eighth avenue.
+Eighth avenue sewers, between One Hundred and Fifth and One Hundred and Fouteenth streets, with connection to existing sewer in One Hundred and Tenth street, east of Eighth avenue.

 Eighth avenue paving, from One Hundred and Forty-fifth to One Hundred and Fifty-ninth street, with granite-block pavement, and laying crosswalks.